 The Application for EA for the proposed development will be submitted to DEA at the same time as the DSR.
-The Acknowledgement Letter of the Application Form will be included in the Final Scoping Report.
+The Acknowledgement Letter of the Application Form is included in the FSR in Appendix 14, the project was assigned the following reference number: 14/12/16/3/3/2/1063.
 Refer to Appendix 6 for a copy of the Application Form.